manuelcastroFau/simpleStock/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* User logs in to access previous chats and preference settings
+* User picks what their favorite artist/genre/etc. (Think Spotify interface)
+* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
+* Profile pages for each user
+* Settings (Accesibility, Notification, General, etc.)
+*
 -User will be able to sign up.
 -User will be able to login.
 -User will have a profile.